What are we doing?

 The current crisis has turned the spotlight on cleaning operatives.
 We see that we have two parts to play, one in the preparation before our clients return and two the ongoing cleaning and hygiene of our spaces.

-OCS and Landmark believe cleaning, like maintenance, should be preventative, not reactive.
+Landmark believe cleaning, like maintenance, should be preventative, not reactive.
 Our proactive approach to deep cleaning reduces the risk of onward transmission and infection by cleaning shared workspaces and touchpoints such as keyboards, light switches and lift keypads.
 After a thorough clean, we will then work with you to design a schedule of deep cleaning to maintain standards of hygiene.
 So, when things return to normal and people have long forgotten to hum a tune while they wash their hands – or even to wash their hands at all – how will we be keeping our clients safe?

 Use the COVID-19 downtime to deep-clean your premises – With many buildings closed due to the pandemic, we are using this time to deep-clean buildings, focusing on vehicles of spread such as door handles and washrooms, so that your employees can feel confident that they are returning to a hygienically clean workplace.
 In China, the relaxation of restrictions led to a surge in demand for deep-cleaning services such as decontamination.